CWALabs/SkyCMS/Docs/Widgets/Image-Widget.md

 - Toolbar not appearing: ensure the container has `class="ccms-img-widget-container"` and that the widget found an `<img>`.
 - Upload fails: verify `/FileManager/UploadImage` is reachable and returns the image URL as the response body.
 Check max size/type on server.
 - Library empty: confirm `/FileManager/GetImageAssets?path=...` returns a JSON array of image URLs for the resolved path.
-- Nothing happens on save: implement `saveEditorRegion` and `saveChanges` on the parent page (or window) as described above.
+- Need to save changes: implement a listener using `window.CCMSImageWidgetEvents.on('imageChanged', ...)` to respond to upload and deletion events.